Measurement of the Higgs boson mass in the $H \rightarrow ZZ^* \rightarrow 4\ell$ decay channel using 139 fb$^{-1}$ of $\sqrt{s}=13$ TeV $pp$ collisions recorded by the ATLAS detector at the LHC: Muon and electron reconstruction

 A reconstructed electron consists of a cluster of energy deposits in the calorimeter and a matched ID track~\cite{EGAM-2018-01}.
 Variable-size clusters are created dynamically from calorimeter-energy deposits, improving the invariant-mass resolution of the four-lepton system, especially when bremsstrahlung photons are present.
 Electron ID tracks are fitted using an optimised Gaussian-sum filter (GSF)~\cite{PERF-2017-01} that accounts for non-linear effects arising from energy loss through bremsstrahlung.
 Quality criteria are used to improve the purity of selected electron candidates.
 The quality of an electron candidate is evaluated by using a likelihood method that employs measurements from the tracking system and the calorimeter system, and quantities that combine both tracking and calorimeter information~\cite{PERF-2017-01}.
 The `loose' likelihood criteria, together with track hit requirements, are applied to electron candidates.
 Electrons are required to be isolated using both the calorimeter-based and track-based isolation variables as discussed in Ref.~\cite{HIGG-2018-28}.

 The energy of electrons is estimated from the calorimeter energy clusters, using a combination of simulation-based and data-driven corrections~\cite{PERF-2017-03,EGAM-2018-01}.
 A single simulation-based correction, which accounts for the energy lost in the material upstream of the calorimeter, the energy deposited in the cells neighbouring the cluster in $\eta$ and $\phi$, and the energy lost beyond the LAr calorimeter, is derived using multivariate regression algorithms.
 Data-driven corrections account for effects such as those associated with the material in front of the EM calorimeter and material between the presampler and the calorimeter, and the inter-calibration of the different calorimeter layers.
 The remaining energy-scale difference between data and simulation is parameterised by energy-independent linear corrections, defined in different regions of $\eta$.
 Similarly, deviations of the energy resolution in the simulation from that in the data are parameterised as an $\eta$-dependent additional term.
+The electron reconstruction efficiency is ${>}97$\%\ for electron $\pt > 18$~\GeV and the additional identification efficiency varies between 75 and 90\%\ for the kinematic region relevant to this analysis.

 The main sources of systematic uncertainties in the electron-energy scale include uncertainties in the method used to extract the energy scale correction, as well as uncertainties due to the extrapolation of the energy scale from \Zee\ events to electrons with different energies.
 A detailed explanation of these uncertainties can be found in Ref.~\cite{EGAM-2018-01}.
 In the case of electrons with $\ET$ around 40~\GeV, the total relative uncertainties range between 0.04\% and 0.2\% for most of the detector acceptance.
 For electrons with $\ET$ around 10~\GeV\ the relative uncertainty ranges between 0.3\% and 0.8\%.